benjystanton/benjystanton.github.io/src/posts/2025-03-10-mostly-about-my-long-weekend-in-north-wales.md

 On the drive back home through Gwynedd and then Ceredigion (passing through some more beautiful scenery) we spotted some graffiti with the phrase [<span lang="cy">Cofiwch Dryweryn</span>](https://en.wikipedia.org/wiki/Cofiwch_Dryweryn).
 Welsh for Remember Tryweryn, it marks the flooding of a Welsh valley in the '60s, to create a reservoir, which destroyed the communities that lived there.

+Without realising, we'd driven past the reservoir (Llyn Celyn), on our way from Bala to Llechwydd earlier that day.

 ## Bookmarks

 - [18F](https://18f.org/)